 A school guidance counselor may be one of the best allies a student has in choosing an appropriate high school curriculum.
 It may benefit a high school student to speak with his or her counselor to determine what type of classes might be necessary to get into to a particular school.
 When deciding whether to accept students, admissions officers at a particular college may place a greater emphasis on a rigorous curriculum than an ultra-high GPA.

-Some programs may also require that students take extra classes in certain areas and receive grades in those classes that are considered good or excellent.
-A degree in a STEM field may require that students take four years of math and four years of science rather than the traditional three and may reject a student who has a high GPA but only three years of math and science.
+Some programs may also mandate that students take extra classes in certain areas and receive grades in those classes that are considered good or excellent.
+A degree in a STEM field may require that students take four years of math and four years of science rather than the traditional three.
+The school may reject a student who has a high GPA but only three years of math and science.

-Many high schools operate with a GPA calculation that tops out at 4.00, and most schools list their application requirements on numbers based on that same scale.
-However, some schools grade their students on a GPA scale that reaches 5.0, and other schools only give out letter grades on report cards.
-Fortunately, it’s possible to determine if a non-traditional GPA is equivalent to a traditional high school GPA by performing some simple calculations.
+Many high schools operate with a GPA calculation that tops out at 4.00.
+And most schools list their application requirements on numbers based on that same scale.
+However, some schools grade their students on a GPA scale that reaches 5.0.
+Other schools only give out letter grades on report cards.
+Fortunately, it’s possible to determine if a non-traditional GPA is equal to a traditional high school GPA by performing some simple calculations.

-Students with questions about converting their GPAs can usually speak with a guidance counselor or other academic advisor for assistance with the calculation.
+Students with questions about converting their GPAs can usually speak with a guidance counselor or other academic advisor for help.
 Many college applications will require that the student submits their GPA on a 4.0 scale, so it’s usually a good idea to perform the calculation before starting the application process online.
-Still, admissions officers may also be able to help in some cases, and students can consider using a GPA conversion table.
+Still, admissions officers may also be able to help in some cases.
+Students can also consider using a GPA conversion table.

 Some colleges operate on an open admissions policy.
-Often state schools, these colleges boast a high acceptance rate, but these policies don’t necessarily mean that anyone can get in.
-Open admissions policies for colleges usually require that a student has a high school diploma or its equivalent for admission, but this open admissions policy may also have a GPA requirement and a list of classes that a student must take to qualify for admission.
+Often state schools, these colleges boast a high acceptance rate.
+But these policies don’t necessarily mean that anyone can get in.
+Open admissions policies for colleges usually ask that a student has a high school diploma or its equivalent for admission.
+Still, this open admissions policy may also have a GPA requirement and a list of classes that a student must take to qualify for admission.

 For some schools, open-admission means that anyone who meets the minimum application requirements will receive a letter of acceptance.
 Those requirements may include a minimum GPA.
+Still, there are some schools, including online colleges that accept low GPA submissions.
 It’s important that students who are interested in a school that has an open admissions policy don’t assume that they can perform poorly in their classes and still gain acceptance to the school of their choice.